fishilico/shared/latex/mathematics/elliptic_curve.rst

       &=& \frac{4 - a^2}{b^6} \\
       4A^3 + 27B^2 &=& \frac{(2 - a)(2 + a)}{b^6} \neq 0
     \end{eqnarray*}
-    As the transformation $(x, y) \mapsto (X, Y)$ is affine, the alignment of points is kept accross it, which is why the group law shares the same definition between Montgomery and Weierstrass curves.
+    As the transformation $(x, y) \mapsto (X, Y)$ is affine, the alignment of points is kept across it, which is why the group law shares the same definition between Montgomery and Weierstrass curves.

     One specific feature of a Weierstrass curve is that the origin $(0, 0)$ always belong to the curve and has itself as opposite.
 This also means that adding the origin to itself leads to the point at infinity (like $(-1)^2 = 1$ leads to the neutral item of the multiplication).